Creating a batch job script for Mahti

 by default.
 SMT support can be enabled with

 When this option is used, it is important to use the

 X * Y = 256.
 Failing to do so will leave some of the

 actual physical cores unallocated and performance will be suboptimal.

-Example batch job script can be found
+Example batch job script for SMT.

 When undersubscribing nodes, one should always set

 even with pure MPI jobs.
 By default, Slurm scatters MPI tasks

 --cpus-per-task=8 the MPI task